-The insider advice on this page is from Wendy’s Trusted Travel Expert for Spain and Portugal: Virginia Irurita of Made for Spain.
+The insider advice on this page is from Wendy’s Trusted Travel Expert for Spain and Portugal: Virginia Irurita of Made for Spain and Portugal.

 Spanish-born Virginia Irurita left a decade-long career in banking in London and Madrid to found Made for Spain in 1999.
 By popular demand, she recently expanded her scope to include Portugal too—a natural fit, given that she speaks Portuñol (a mix of Spanish and Portuguese).
 She has a little black book thick with the names of local experts—museum curators, architects, chefs, flamenco dancers—eager to show you their little corners of the Iberian peninsula.
 She can guide you to the country that is best for your needs (Spain is more child-friendly, Portugal is less expensive) and mastermind trips to the islands of Mallorca and Ibiza too.
 Virginia has a particularly keen interest in wine and winemaking.
 So keen, in fact, that she bought herself a vineyard on the banks of the Duero River.
 Her bespoke itineraries are wide-ranging: A one-day cruise shore excursion, a month-long honeymoon, a corporate retreat in the wine country, a cultural tour for museum benefactors—all are within her purview.
 Virginia was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.